Abandoned & Little-Known Airfields:

 but was not depicted at all on the 1988 USGS topo map.

-Edinburg Municipal is no longer depicted at all (not even as an abandoned airfield) on recent aeronautical charts.
+Edinburg Municipal was no longer depicted at all (not even as an abandoned airfield) on recent aeronautical charts.

 but their outlines were still distinctly apparent by comparing with the airfield layout diagram.